In short, the answer is no! Read on to find out why you might want to use one.

 Our short answer is - no!
 You do not need a DAW open and running in order to use Sessionwire.

-Many users do mix reviews this way - the producer or mix engineer has a DAW running with Sessionwire open alongside it and they're streaming the mix to a remote client who has only Sessionwire open and running.
+Many users do mix reviews this way - the producer or mix engineer has a DAW running with Sessionwire running alongside it and they're streaming the mix to a remote client who has joined the producer/mix engineer via their Invite Link.

 In order to begin communicating immediately after a Sessionwire call has been placed, we recommend setting the Talkback Audio stream settings just like you would for any video communication software - Zoom for example.